amd/quark-documentation/docs/onnx/user_guide_tools.rst

 Convert a A8W8 NPU model to a A8W8 CPU model
 --------------------------------------------

-Given that some models are quantized by A8W8 NPU, it’s convenient and efficient to convert them to A8W8 CPU models.
+Given that some models are quantized by A8W8 NPU, it's convenient and efficient to convert them to A8W8 CPU models.

 Use the convert_a8w8_npu_to_a8w8_cpu tool to convert a A8W8 NPU model to